edbarbier/parsa-hugo/exampleSite/content/Charming-Evening-Field.5.md

 1\.
 Wash the lentils

 2\.
 Add the lentils, water, turmeric powder and salt in a pressure cook.
-Cook for two whistles and let it sit until the whole pressure is released.
+Cook on medium flame for two whistles and let it sit until the whole pressure is released.

 3\.
 In a pan, head the ghee (or butter)